 - ½ cup of salt

-Combine all the ingredients and mix well.
-Then, ensure to cover all your desirable plants, and lastly, generously apply the mixture to the poison ivy plant.
+Begin by combining all the ingredients in a bowl and mix well.
+Then, cover all your desirable plants, and lastly, generously apply the mixture to the poison ivy plant.

-Note that as effective as this method may be, bleach and salt will alter your soil’s pH, which can have adverse effects on your other plants if you use large concentrations.
+While this method may be incredibly effective, bleach and salt will alter your soil’s pH.
+This can have adverse effects on your other plants if you use large concentrations.

-Note that these chemicals are unhealthy and carcinogenic.
-So, try only to use herbicides when you need a speedy solution.
+These chemicals are exceptionally effective at eliminating poison ivy, but they’re unhealthy and carcinogenic.
+So, it’s crucial that you only use herbicides when you need a speedy solution.

-Unlike the more natural home remedies (vinegar or salt), glyphosate is systemic, where home remedies are topical.
-So, this means that plant will absorb glyphosate, and it will travel through the whole poison ivy plant, including its roots.
+Unlike the more natural home remedies (vinegar or salt) which are topical, glyphosate is systemic.
+This means the florae will absorb the chemical, and it’ll travel through the whole poison ivy plant, including its roots.

 - Rubber gloves